 Conclusion

-Those of us who like beef jerky can take solace that there are cheap ways to feed your meat tooth.
-When you consider the cost of beef, the cost of jerky seems quite reasonable.
+For those of us who enjoy beef jerky, rest assured that there are affordable options to satisfy your meat tooth.
+Given the price of beef, the cost of jerky appears relatively reasonable.

 If you’re interested in a better perspective on the differences in cost between store-bought and homemade beef jerky, watch the below video.